DeedleFake/mic/README.md

 #### Booleans

 Boolean values are much simpler than the others, as there are only two possible ones: `true` and `false`.

-### Hierarchy

-TODO: Explain how hierarchical directives work.

-### Metadata

-TODO: Explain what metadata is for and how implementations should use it.

 Schemas
 -------